build2-packaging/imgui/README.md

 ## Usage

-Simply add the backend package that you want to use to your manifest.
+Simply add the backend package which you want to use in your `manifest`.

-The following the platform backend packages are available
+The following platform backend packages are available

 ```
 depends: imgui-platform-glfw